Doctor insights on:

 Usually under 6 wk.: In about 80% of hive cases they resolve within 6 wk.
-If the hives last longer than about 80% of those cases resolve within 1 yr.
+If the hives last longer then about 80% of those cases resolve within 1 yr.
 Treatment with antihistamines can control the hives until they resolve on their own.
 Consult your pediatrician to confirm diagnosis and get treatment. ...Read more

 Many causes: There are many causes of hives and these include infections, medications, bee/wasp stings, food allergies, environmental allergies, stress, cold temperatures, and exercise amongst other rarer causes.
 Oftentimes, hives are idiopathic, meaning there is no known cause.
 For further evaluation and management, consultation with a board-certified allergist is recommended for evaluation and management. ...Read moreSee 2 more doctor answers

 Depends: Hives can be acute and last less than 1 day- 1 week or they can be chronic lasting greater than 6 weeks.
 Acute hives often have a trigger- such as food, medication, bug bite, venom sting, or pet allergy.
 However, they can also coincide with infections and the cause may not be easy to identify.
 Hives that are chronic >6 weeks require evaluation by an allergist and often have no known cause. ...Read moreSee 1 more doctor answer

 Well....: I think you mean to say will you keep getting hives "forever"?
 If you are clearly get hives when you come into contact some "offending agent" then every time you come into contact with it yes, you will get hives, and maybe worse.
 However, a lot of the time we are not able to determine why you get hives (or to what).
 See your dermatologist or allergist if it continues to be a problem. ...Read more